Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 Login Cards

 • If your students are not logging in with Google, teachers can generate and print out login cards for their students by clicking the 'Actions' button on the top right of the Students tab and selecting 'Generate Login Cards'.
-These will allow students to log in with either a QR code or with login credentials (username, password and classcode).
-After that, students will be ready to log in and start practicing with MathFactLab.
+Login Cards allow students to log in using either a QR code or their login credentials (username, password, and class code).

 • Manually rostered students cannot log in with Clever or ClassLink.